 I own a Thoroughbred and I know that I now so very rarely (if ever!) use a dandy brush on him.
 His skin is far too sensitive and it would make me feel bad scrubbing away knowing that he was uncomfortable.
 I’ve also owned horses who would suffer from cracked heels if I repeatedly washed their legs even in late spring.
 Yet if I turned up at competitions or shows with muddy legs it would be seriously frowned upon.
 Now I have another way to get his coat gleaming and squeaky clean thanks to this fab product!

 Revolutionise your grooming process with the Tiger’s Tongue

-The Tiger’s Tongue is a brilliant product that is now available to equestrians in the UK thanks to TRI Equestrian.
+The Tiger’s Tongue is a brilliant innovative product.
+It is now available to equestrians in the UK thanks to TRI Equestrian.
 This innocuous looking grooming sponge makes light work of the most ingrained sweat and mud.
 Lifting it up and out of the coat (like a cat’s tongue, hence the name!) and trapping it in the sponge.

 At a rough count, when you have the Tiger’s Tongue you can do away with the dandy brush, a hoof brush, the rubber curry comb and a plastic curry comb.
 It’s also a great massage sponge when used wet.
 As an added bonus, you won’t end up covered in scurf and dirt at the end of a groom – it all gets trapped in the sponge.

 And the mounting from the near side?
-It was handy if you had a sword (normally carried on your left hip) so that you didn’t hurt your horse as you hop on.
-This is now seen as the safest way if you need to mount when in traffic (in the UK!).
+It was handy if you had a sword.
+Normally carried on your left hip, so that you didn’t hurt your horse as you hop on.
+This is now seen as the safest way to mount when in traffic.